DaGammla/Language-of-Hanoi/README.md

 ### EXEC:
 Parameters: `Function Name`
 Description:
-Executes the function with the given function name, if it's present.
+Executes the function with the given function name, if it is present.
 If the function returns a value, it is stored to the SLOT (S).
 Example:
 ```
 copy 5